-- > Your eligibility for coverage; - > The results of any utilization review activities; - > A determination that the service or supply is experimental or investigational; - A determination that the service or supply is not medically necessary; or - > Contractual issues.
+- > The results of any utilization review activities; - A determination that the service or supply is experimental or investigational; - > A determination that the service or supply is not medically necessary; or - Contractual issues.

 The Vision Plan provides two levels of appeal.
 It will also provide an option to request an External Review of the adverse benefit determination.